 - Treatment and Disposal Methods: Groundwater pump and treat.

-Quality Analytical Services Inc. is located at 1633 Marsh Ave. in Blue Summit.
-In January 1958, Radium Petroleum Co., began operating a waste oil management facility at the site.
+The Quality Analytical Services Inc. site is located on approximately 1 acre at 1633 Marsh Ave. in Blue Summit.
+In January 1958, a waste oil management facility began operating at the site and was later purchased by Radium Petroleum Co. in 1973.
 Deffenbaugh Industries purchased Radium Petroleum Co. in 1974.
 The facility continued to do business as Radium Petroleum Co. until the corporate name was changed to Industrial Service Corp. in January 1988.
 The facility’s name was changed to Quality Analytical Services in December 2000.

-Radium Petroleum/Industrial Service Corp. operated under the interim status portions of federal and state hazardous waste laws, 40 CFR Part 265 and 10 CSR 25-7.265.
-When Congress passed the federal law in 1980, all existing facilities that treated, stored or disposed of hazardous waste were required to obtain a hazardous waste permit.
+Radium/Industrial Service operated under the interim status portions of the federal and state hazardous waste laws, 40 CFR Part 265 and 10 CSR 25-7.265.
+When Congress passed the federal hazardous waste laws, all facilities treating, storing or disposing of hazardous waste in a manner that would necessitate obtaining a hazardous waste permit were required to notify EPA and apply to get such a permit, unless the facility chose to close those operations.
 Because of the large number of existing facilities, Congress set up requirements which allowed these facilities to operate temporarily under “interim status” until they received their permit.
+Radium submitted their permit application, but decided not to continue the hazardous waste permitting process and close the waste oil processing area.
+Industrial Service is subject to corrective action because they completed closure of the interim status hazardous waste management units after the effective date of the federal Hazardous and Solid Waste Amendments.

-Radium Petroleum/Industrial Service Corp. submitted their original permit application in November 1980, with revisions submitted in September 1982, March 1983 and February 1985.
-Radium Petroleum/Industrial Service Corp. decided not to continue the hazardous waste permitting process and submitted an interim status closure plan to the department for approval in May 1992.
-Due to petroleum contamination at the facility and off-site, corrective action was necessary to protect human health and the environment.
-In September 1994, Industrial Service Corp. voluntarily entered into an Administrative Order on Consent for Corrective Action with EPA, Docket No. VII-94-H-0024, because Missouri had not yet received final authorization for the corrective action portion of the federal hazardous waste law.
+Due to petroleum contamination at the facility and off-site, Industrial Service Corp. voluntarily entered into an Administrative Order on Consent for Corrective Action with EPA in September 1994, Docket No. VII-94-H-0024, because Missouri had not yet received final authorization for the corrective action portion of the federal hazardous waste law.
 The Order is still in effect.